frederic-perez/AmE-dictionary/data/idioms.md

 __burn the midnight oil__ :three: To work late into the night.
 __burn up the road__ To travel very fast.
 Often used to describe driving. _Have you seen my new sports car?
 Man, I can’t wait to take it out and burn up the road!_
 __burn your bridges__ :two: To destroy all possible ways of going back to a situation.
+__burner account__ A social media account that one uses to post anonymously and avoid having their posts (usually ones that are inappropriate somehow) traced to them. _The 76ers GM resigned after being linked to burner accounts on Twitter that shared private information about several players._
 __burning desire__
+__burning through money__ Spending money recklessly or quickly. _Google’s biggest rival, OpenAI, is burning through money._
 __burst (one’s) bubble__
 __burst at the seams__ :two::hammer:
 __burst through (something)__
 __bury (one’s) head in the sand__
 __bush league__ _slang_ Subpar or inept; lame.
 The phrase comes from minor league baseball, in which some teams played on unkempt fields bordered by bushes, or in rural, “bush” towns. _Their operation is pretty bush league—no professionalism at all._
 __bust out__ _She clearly has something busting out._
+__bust__ __6__ _v_ _slang_ To catch or apprehend someone for doing something illegal, illicit, or not allowed. _The police finally busted the guy who had stolen all that money._ _Police have busted an international criminal password marketplace._
 __busy little beaver__ A very busy, assiduous, or hardworking person.
 Taken from the phrase “busy as a beaver,” referring to beavers’ reputation for being extremely industrious. _Between working two part-time jobs, volunteering on the weekends, and looking after his brother, Sam’s been a busy little beaver this summer._
 __but for (someone)__ Except for someone; if not for someone. _But for the support of my friends, I never would have survived that difficult time._
 __but for (something)__ Except for something; if not for something. _That major home repair would have sent me into debt but for my emergency fund._